AGTTeam/MonoPriData/README.md

 Black Star - does Black Star refer to himself in the third person?; Black Star often uses the terms 大物 and 小物, big thing and small thing respectively, to talk about himself and others, how is ‘small thing’ translated in the official anime dub?
 I translated it numerous ways (small-fry, weakling, small people, little guys, etc.), it is important to make sure it isn’t translated as little people as that could be considered offensive

+Grimoire - I've taken to changing his laugh from Hehehe to Hmhmhm to differentiate it from the awkward laugh that Tsubaki and Maka use.

 Shinigami - how are shinigami and Lord Death referred to throughout the series? reapers, grim reapers, shinigami, etc.